Tractables/ProbabilisticCircuits.jl/README.md

 # ProbabilisticCircuits.jl
 Probabilistic Circuits - part of Juice (Julia Circuit Empanada)

+## Installation

-## Requirements
+### Requirements

 Julia 1.3

-## Installation
+### Dependencies

+Suppose you want Julia to use your local copy of the `ProbabilisticCircuits.jl` code, which you stored under `~/Juice/ProbabilisticCircuits.jl/`.
+Suppose you also have a copy of `LogicCircuits.jl` installed under `~/Juice/LogicCircuits.jl/`.
-You can use the `Project.toml` that comes with ProbabilisticCircuits to activate a Julia environment with all dependencies Concretely, the following command run from the ProbabilisticCircuits directory will download and install all required packages.
+You can use the `Project.toml` that comes with ProbabilisticCircuits to activate a Julia environment with all dependencies Concretely, the following command run from the ProbabilisticCircuits directory will download and install all required packages, and use your local version of `LogicCircuits.jl`.

     julia -e 'using Pkg; Pkg.activate("."); Pkg.develop(PackageSpec(path="$(homedir())/Juice/LogicCircuits.jl/")); Pkg.instantiate(); Pkg.precompile();'

-Suppose you want Julia to use your local copy of the `ProbabilisticCircuits.jl` code, which you stored under `~/Juice/ProbabilisticCircuits.jl/`.
 You can run the following commands to ensure Julia will find this code and use it on all processors:

     mkdir  -p ~/.julia/config